Condensations in higher categories: Introduction

 Essentially the same statements hold for fermionic phases: one simply replaces $\Vect_\bC$ with the $1$-category $\SVect_\bC$ of finite-dimensional super vector spaces.
 Similarly, one can replace $\Vect_\bC$ by the category $\cat{Rep}(G)$ of finite-dimensional $G$-modules, for any group $G$, in which case $\Sigma^{n-1}\cat{Rep}(G)$ consists of $G$-symmetry-enriched topological phases. \end{example}

-\begin{remark} There are gapped topological $(2+1)$-dimensional phases of ``Reshetikhin--Turaev type'' which are not well-described by multifusion categories; the latter are the phases of ``Turaev--Viro type.''
+\begin{remark} Gapped topological $(2+1)$-dimensional phases that are well-described by multifusion categories are variously called ``Turaev--Viro,'' ``Levin--Wen,'' or ``Barrett--Westbury'' type.
+There are also gapped topological $(2+1)$-dimensional phases of ``Reshetikhin--Turaev type'' which are not well-described by multifusion categories.
 Together with Conjecture~\ref{conj.sigma2vec}, this illustrates that we do not expect $\Sigma^d\Vect_\bC$ to catch all $(d+1)$-dimensional phases.
 Rather, it catches those phases that can be built from layering/condensation.
-Reshetikhin--Turaev TQFTs that are not secretly of Turaev--Viro type cannot by built in this way.
+Reshetikhin--Turaev TQFTs that are not secretly of Turaev--Viro type cannot by built in this way. \end{remark}

-Given a Reshetikhin--Turaev TQFT $\cF$, one may take the fusion category of anyons in $\cF$ and build from it a Turaev--Viro TQFT.
-The result ends up being isomorphic to $\cF \otimes \bar{\cF}$, where $\bar{\cF}$ denotes the orientation-reversal of $\cF$.
-In TQFT language, $\cF \otimes \bar{\cF}$ arises as the compactification $\cF[S^0]$ of $\cF$ along a $0$-dimensional sphere.
-Moreover, the compactifications $\cF[S^1]$ and $\cF[S^2]$ are, respectively, $(1+1)$- and $(0+1)$-dimensional TQFTs, and can be explicitly realized in terms of condensation.
-In summary, for $\cF$ an arbitrary $(2+1)$-dimensional TQFT and $d\leq 2$, the compactification $\cF[S^d]$ arises naturally from an object in $\Sigma^{2-d}\Vect_\bC$.
-This motivates: \end{remark}